Aniruddhsinh03/splashWithJavaScriptWebsite/README.md

     {
         'Author': 'Douglas Adams',
-        'Comment': '“I may not have gone where I intended to go, but I think I ...”', 'Tags': ['life', 'navigation'],
+        'Comment': '“I may not have gone where I intended to go, but I think I ...”', 'Tags': ['life', 'navigation']
-        'Author Born Location': 'in Atlanta, Georgia, The United States', 'Author Description': "Martin Luther King, Jr. was one of the pivotal leaders of the American civil rights movement.
-King was a'

     }

 ## Spiders

-This project contains two spiders and you can list them using the `list`
+This project contains one spider and you can list them using the `list`
 command:

     $ scrapy list
-    quotesSpider
+    splashWithJsWebsite

 Spider extract the data from quotes page and visit author hyperlink and extract auther infomation also.